-Name, Address and Year of Birth(1) Independent Directors: Positions Held with the Company and Principal Occupation(s) During the Past 5 Years and Other Background Information Term of Office and Length of Time Served Number of Portfolios in Fund Complex Overseen by Director or Nominee Other Directorships Held by Director or Nominee for Director During the Past 5 Years Maureen K. Usifer 1960 Ms. Usifer is a Director of the Company.
-Ms. Usifer has been a Chief Financial Officer ("CFO") consultant to Clarkston Executive Alliance since July 2016 as a CFO advisor on projects.
-Ms. Usifer served as CFO of Seventh Generation Inc., a distributo of its brand of household and personal care products, from April 2012 until June 2016.
-From April 2009 until April 2012, Ms. Usifer served as Vice President of Investor Relations with Church & Dwight Co., Inc. ("Church & Dwight"), a major producer of baking soda and consumer products.
-Ms. Usifer has been a member of the Green Mountain Care Board since May 2017.
-From May 2004 until April 2009, she was a senior finance director with Church & Dwight.
-From October 2001 until May 2004, Ms. Usifer was the Chief Financial Officer for Armkel, LLC a joint venture with Church & Dwight and Kelso & Company, L.P. which encompassed over \$400 million in personal care sales.
-Ms. Usifer was Division Controller of Church & Dwight's Armus joint venture, which encompassed \$500 million in laundry sales, from May 2000 through October 2001.
-From 1996 through 2000, Ms. Usifer was a Senior Finance Manager of Church & Dwight responsible for all of the Arm & Hammer's personal care businesses.
-Ms. Usifer currently sits on the Board of Advisors for the University of Vermont's Sustainable Entrepreneurship MBA program.
-Ms. Usifer received an undergraduate degree in business from St. Michael's College and an M.B.A. in Finance from Clarkson University. r 1 None(2) Ms. Usifer serves as a trustee of St. Michael's College and as a director on the board of the Green Mountain Consortium and been a member of the Green Mountain Care Board since May 2017.
-Interested Directors: James E. Keenan, CFA (3) 1976 James E. Keenan is Chair of the Board of the Company, Managing Director of BlackRock, Global Head of Fundamental Credit as well as a member of BlackRock's Global Operating Committee and the BlackRock Alternative Investment Executive Committee.
+Name, Address and Year of Birth(1)(2) Positions Held with the Company and Principal Occupation(s) During the Past 5 Years and Other Background Information Term of Office and Length of Time Served Number of Portfolios in Fund Complex Overseen by Director or Nominee Other Directorships Held by Director or Nominee for Director During the Past 5 Years Interested Director: James E. Keenan, CFA (4) 1976 James E. Keenan is Chair of the Board of the Company, Managing Director of BlackRock, Chief Investment Officer and Global Head of Fundamental Credit as well as a member of BlackRock's Global Operating Committee and the BlackRock Alternative Investment Executive Committee.
 Mr. Keenan leads the strategy for Global Fundamental Credit and is responsible for providing oversight of the investment process and performance, the partnerships with BlackRock's distribution channels, and the team's infrastructure.
-Mr. Keenan has oversight of the Investment Grade Credit businesses, is Chief Investment Officer of the Leveraged Finance team and also oversees alternative and distressed products.
+Mr. Keenan has oversight of the Investment Grade Credit and Sub- Investment Grade Credit businesses, is Chief Investment Officer of the Leveraged Finance team and also oversees alternative and distressed products.
 Prior to joining BlackRock in 2004, Mr. Keenan was a Senior High Yield Trader at Columbia Management Group.
 He began his investment career at UBS Global Asset Management where he was a Trader and Research Analyst from 1998 through 2003.
-Mr. Keenan earned a BBA degree in finance from the University of Notre Dame in 1998. expires 2019.
-None(2) Mr. Keenan serves as a board member of Good Shepherd Services.
+Mr. Keenan earned a BBA degree in finance from the University of Notre Dame in 1998.
+Director since 2017; Term expires 2022.
+None(3) Mr. Keenan serves as a board member of Good Shepherd Services.